-- 7.1 If the case involves suspected criminal offences that may lead to police proceedings, there is no obligation to await the outcome of any criminal case before taking disciplinary action providing the allegations have been properly investigated and the Investigating Officer believes on the balance of probabilities that the employee committed the misconduct.
-In these cases it may be appropriate to seek advice from Police before undertaking an internal disciplinary process.
-However, in child protection cases, an internal investigation cannot commence until the police matter has been closed. - 7.2 If the allegation involves suspected harm to children, young people or adults in a vulnerable situation, the guidance in Appendix 1 "Threshold document for Page 8 of 26

-Harrow Designated Officer Referrals" must take precedence over this policy and procedure.
+- 7.1 The School reserves the right to suspend any internal investigation pending a police investigation. - 7.2 If the allegation involves suspected harm to children, young people or adults in a vulnerable situation, the guidance in Appendix 1 "Threshold document for Harrow Designated Officer Referrals" must take precedence over this policy and procedure.